weteach-dev-khanh/airnbn/DEPLOYMENT.md

    - Verify Supabase connection strings
    - Check that the database is accessible from Vercel's servers
    - Ensure password and host are correct
+   - **Try these solutions for connection issues**:
+     - In Supabase, go to Settings > Database > Connection pooling
+     - Enable connection pooling if not already enabled
+     - Use the pooled connection string instead of direct connection
+     - Check if your Supabase project has any IP restrictions
+     - Verify your Supabase project is in the same region as your Vercel deployment

 3. **Static Files**:
    - Vercel handles static files automatically with WhiteNoise